Jul 2017 - Present

 Defining the experience of the future

-I helped lead a two-week workshop with a core group of stakeholders and some of Samsung's best talent to lay the foundation for the new Bixby, resulting in key decisions for the Conversation Model and visual experience being made.
+We held an intensive two-week workshop with a core group of stakeholders and some of Samsung's best talent to lay the foundation for the new Bixby, resulting in key decisions for the Conversation Model and visual experience being made.

 I focused my work on two areas of the product: The Conversation Model– the basic structure of the Bixby platform made up of specific moments that carry a conversation, and how to systemize the pages within that model into classes of elements that would let developers make consistent experiences on the platform.
 This project turned into Bixby Views, the design system behind Capsules which I would work on for the next year.